liquinlab/elm-smile/docs/labconfig.md

 certificate (so that it loads using the `https://` prefix in a browser).
 Many universities provide these (sometimes called web hosting accounts), and they are available cheaply from many internet service providers.
-We use [Dreamhost](https://www.dreamhost.com) which is a very long standing internet hosting provided.
+We use [Dreamhost](https://www.dreamhost.com) which is a very long-standing internet hosting provider.
 Their basic shared hosting plan can host all of a lab's experiments for about $2/month:
 [Dreamhost shared hosting plans](https://www.dreamhost.com/hosting/shared/).